mateusluizfb/plain-bytecode-analyzer-mcp/README.md

-# Bytecode Analyzer MCP
+# Plain Bytecode Analyzer MCP

 This MCP (Model Context Protocol) server analyzes JVM `.class` bytecode to provide insights on performance and optimizations.
-It retrieves the bytecode of a specified class and suggests potential improvements while ensuring code legibility and efficiency.
+It retrieves the bytecode as text of a specified class and suggests potential improvements while ensuring code legibility and efficiency.

 ## How to install